deepsshinde/react-state-factory/README.md

 ## Why important use redux-reduce - without redux

 ...
-I can show hyper-state capability by with a simple game
+I can show type-state capability by with a simple game

 ## npm package create with vite:
 [creating-a-typescript-library-with-vite](https://onderonur.netlify.app/blog/creating-a-typescript-library-with-vite/)